linkpoolio/ens-expiration-manager/README.md

-# VRF Direct Funding COnsumer
+# ENS Expiration Manager

 ## I. About

-This is a consumer contract that allows users to pay for VRF calls in LINK.
-The purpose of this contract is to demonstrate how to use the Chainlink VRF Direct Funding method.
-This contract is not intended to be used in production.
-It is intended to be used as a reference for developers who want to implement the Chainlink VRF Direct Funding method in their own contracts.
+This contract automatically renews ENS names that are about to expire.
+It is designed to be used with the ENS Registrar and Chainlink Automation.

 ## II.
 Pre-requisites